Bounds for smooth Fano weighted complete intersections: Hodge numbers

 \begin{theorem}[{see~\cite[Exp.
 XI, Th\'eor\`eme 2.3]{SGA7}}] Let $X$ be a smooth complete intersection of hypersurfaces of degrees $d_1,\ldots,d_c$ in~$\P^n$.
 Put $m=\dim X=n-c$.
 Then

 where $\delta=1$ if $m$ is even and $\delta=0$ if $m$ is odd. \end{theorem}

 \begin{remark} There is a conjectural approach to description of Hodge numbers of Fano varieties via their Landau--Ginzburg models, see~\cite{KKP14}.
-It was verified for del Pezzo surfaces, see~\cite{LP16}; for smooth toric varieties see~\cite{Ha16}.
-Its reformulation in terms of toric Landau--Ginzburg models for one of the Hodge numbers was checked for Picard rank one Fano threefolds (see~\cite{Prz13}) and partially for complete intersections in projective spaces (see~\cite{PS15}). \end{remark}
+It was verified for del Pezzo surfaces (see~\cite{LP16}) and Fano threefolds (see~\cite{Prz13} and~\cite{ChP18}); for smooth toric varieties see~\cite{Ha16}.
+Its reformulation in terms of toric Landau--Ginzburg models for one of the Hodge numbers was checked for complete intersections in projective spaces (see~\cite{PS15}). \end{remark}